 MOPA stands for Master Oscillator Power Amplifier.
 It is a type of laser that allows for pulse width modulation, providing greater control over laser parameters.
 MOPA lasers are known for their flexibility in pulse duration, frequency, and intensity, making them suitable for a wide range of applications, including marking and engraving on various materials like metals, plastics, and ceramics.

 On the other hand, fiber lasers are a type of solid-state laser that use an optical fiber as the gain medium.
 They offer high efficiency and reliability, making them a popular choice for industrial applications.
-Fiber lasers are predominantly used for high-speed cutting, welding, and deep engraving on metals.
+Fiber lasers, often employed as fiber laser cutters, are predominantly used for high-speed cutting, welding, and deep engraving on metals.

 While both MOPA and fiber lasers have their own strengths, they differ in certain key aspects:

 One of the significant differences between MOPA and fiber lasers lies in their pulse durations.
 MOPA lasers have longer pulse durations, typically ranging from a few nanoseconds to hundreds of nanoseconds.
 This longer pulse duration allows for better control over heat generation and minimizes the possibility of thermal damage to sensitive materials.
-In contrast, fiber lasers have shorter pulse durations, usually ranging from picoseconds to tens of nanoseconds, making them more suitable for high-speed applications.
+In contrast, fiber laser cutters with shorter pulse durations, usually ranging from picoseconds to tens of nanoseconds, are more suitable for high-speed applications.

 MOPA lasers excel in color marking, especially on stainless steel and anodized aluminum.
 By manipulating the pulse duration and frequency, MOPA lasers can create a wide range of colors on the surface of the material.
 On the other hand, fiber lasers are primarily used for laser engraving and marking in black or gray, with limited color marking capabilities.